-At 31 December 2022, the Group held cash of \notin 900 million and has a positive operating working capital position.
-Its total loans and borrowings amount to \notin 2,842 million, \notin 2,308 million relate to committed term facilities and \notin 534 million to uncommitted short-term revolving facilities on demand.
-Of its total borrowings, an amount of \notin 875 million of term loans and \notin 534 million of uncommitted short-term revolving facilities fall due up to 30 June 2024.
+At 31 December 2023, the Group held cash of \in 919 million and has a positive operating working capital position.
+Its total loans and borrowings amount to \in 2,547 million, \in 2,218 million relate to committed term facilities and \in 329 million to uncommitted short-term revolving facilities on demand.
+Of its total borrowings, an amount of \in 1,090 million of term loans and \in 329 million of uncommitted short-term revolving facilities fall due up to 30 June 2025.